By Tim I. Purdy

 Mount Lassen's eruptions facilitated its inclusion as a National Park.
 On August 9, 1916, the Lassen Volcanic National Park was created, with President Woodrow Wilson's signature.
 August 1916 was certainly a hallmark month, with not only the creation of Lassen, but on August 1st the Hawaii National Park was signed into law and equally important on August 25th, the National Park Service was created to administer the thirteen national parks that had been established since 1872.

 One of the main obstacles to the development of Lassen Park was that Congress did not appropriate any funding for such.
 Thus, a compelling story unravels with the formation of the Lassen Volcanic National Park Association.
 One way they raised awareness of the public in the 1920s was their “socialability runs.”
 Groups from as far away as Sacramento drove to tour the park, and in one instance attempted to travel over the Nobles Emigrant Trail.
-Another issue concerned the private property inside the park boundaries such as the key attractions of Supans and Drakesbad, that by coincidence were the most accessible.
+Another issue concerned the private property inside the park boundaries such as the key attractions of Supans and Drakesbad, which by coincidence were the most accessible.
 The latter took decades for the park to acquire.

 Sifford Family at Drakesbad 1906